-Application for CME recognition will be submitted to the Accreditation Council of Oncology in Europe (ACOE).
+Application for CME recognition has been submitted and the Masterclass has been awarded with 40 Credits by the Accreditation Council of Oncology in Europe (ACOE).
 The American Medical Association (AMA) and the Accreditation Council for Continuous Medical Education (ACCME) designate this type of educational activity for a maximum of 1 AMA PRA category 1 credits per hour of activity.

 Being selected to take part in an ESO Masterclass is one of the ESO activities that gives participants eligibility to enroll in ESCO - the College of the European School of Oncology.

 A Masterclass also enables ESCO students to earn ESCO credits and therefore access more ESCO benefits.

 Full and active participation in the Masterclass earns participants 30 ESCO credits.

 Visit www.ESCO.org for more information on how to join ESCO.

 ATTENDANCE TO THE MASTERCLASS IS BY APPLICATION ONLY.

 IDEAL PROFILE OF THE MASTERCLASS CANDIDATE